keleko34/Brackets-Jira/README.md

 Initial setup is needed by adding site port and login credentials to the user.json file.

-This only performs Jira Gets for all issues relating to you It does not post information just yet working on getting Oauth2 integrated so that is possible.
+*This only performs Jira Gets for all issues relating to you.
+It does not post information as of yet

 Things To Be Added: